pallavipawar1805/Student_performance_Analysis/README.md

-##📊 Student Performance Analyzer — Python Project
-📌 Project Overview
-Analyzes student performance using an Excel dataset Processes marks and study hours to find meaningful patterns Visualizes results using graphs for easy understanding

-##🎯 Purpose of the Project
-*To analyze student data efficiently
-*To help identify academic strengths and weaknesses *To assist teachers, parents, and students in decision-making

-##💡 Why This Project Is Helpful
-*Quickly highlights high performers and low performers *Shows relationship between study hours and marks *Automates manual analysis
-*Generates clear visual charts
-*Useful for schools, researchers, and personal tracking

-##🛠️ Technologies & Libraries Used
-*Python
-*Pandas
-*Matplotlib
-*Seaborn
-*OpenPyXL

-##📁 Project Files
-*student_performance_analyzer.py
-*student_performance_analyzer.xlsx
-*README.md

-📈 Output Includes
-*Performance summary
-*Score distribution
-*Study hours vs marks analysis
-*Visual graphs
+# 📊 Student Performance Analyzer

+A Python-based project that analyzes student academic data to identify patterns, measure performance, and generate meaningful insights using data visualizations.

+---

+## 🚀 Project Overview

+This project:
+- Analyzes student performance data from an Excel/CSV file
+- Studies the relationship between study hours and marks
+- Generates visual graphs for better understanding
+- Helps identify high performers, low performers, and overall trends

+---

+## 🎯 Purpose of the Project

+- To analyze student data efficiently
+- To help understand academic strengths and weaknesses
+- To support teachers, parents, and students in decision-making

+---

+## 🌟 Features

+- Data cleaning and preprocessing
+- Calculation of performance metrics
+- Study-hours vs marks correlation
+- Visualizations using:
+  - Line graphs
+  - Bar charts
+  - Scatter plots
+- Insights and summary reports

+---

+## 📁 Dataset Information

+Your dataset typically contains:
+- Student Name
+- Study Hours
+- Marks
+- Subject(s)
+- Attendance (optional)
+- Any additional performance indicators

+---

+## 🛠️ Technologies Used

+- Python
+- Pandas
+- Matplotlib
+- Seaborn
+- NumPy

+---